 When winding down, I also find it a very enjoyable cigar to pair with a well-balanced Highland Single Malt whisky.
 Otherwise, I’d consider a refined dark rum to accord with caramel notes in the second and final thirds.

 Starting with the box, the Habanos come delivered in a wooden crate-like container that looks like it should be illegally shipping booze.
 The lid slides open to reveal several rows of cigars.
 I found the box to be somewhat on the light side and quickly placed them in proper storage since the wood wasn’t lined.

 As for the band, it’s very similar to the Connecticut but features a color matching the wrapper rather than creamy beige.
 I do really like its subtle and modern design, which is quite unique compared to more ornate bands.
 It’s also very easy to remove, which is convenient given that it could be quite fiddly on a cigar of this size.

 Finally, the Habano offers great value for money.
 Whilst it retails around the $7 mark, I’ve often caught it discounted on sale and picked them up at less than $5 a stick!

 When Should You Smoke A Nub Habano?

-As mentioned earlier, I find the Nub Habano to be excellent for the mid to late-afternoon.
-It’s a flavoursome experience with complex sweet and savoury notes that is perfect for a medium-bodied cigar.
+As mentioned earlier, I find the Nub Habano to be excellent for the mid to late afternoon.
+It’s a flavorsome experience with complex sweet and savoury notes that is perfect for a medium-bodied cigar.

 Overall, I really do like the Nub Habano.
-If find that it’s a great middle of the road alternative between the Nub Connecticut and Maduro, which we’ll be reviewing soon.
-Whether your a beginner in cigar smoking or a seasoned veteran, this is a very pleasant smoke without any challenges.
+I find that it’s a great middle-of-the-road alternative between the Nub Connecticut and Maduro, which we’ll be reviewing soon.
+Whether you’re a beginner in cigar smoking or a seasoned veteran, this is a very pleasant smoke without any challenges.

-What’s particularly great is that you can either simply enjoy it and relax or go deeper to explore its rainbow of flavours if you prefer.
+What’s particularly great is that you can either simply enjoy it and relax or go deeper to explore its rainbow of flavors if you prefer.